TheAuthors/Response-to-Reviewers/README.md

 TABLE TABLE TABLE

-As can be seen from this table, within the time n_epsilon found in the paper, SGD converges to a minimum.
+As can be seen from this table, within the time n_epsilon found in the paper, SGD converges to a minimum (Theorem 2.1, Theorem 2.2).
 One can also observe the significant difference in the number of steps required for H1 and H2 cases.

 ### Escape maximum

-The upper probability estimates shown in Table 1 were obtained using explicit formulas (for the specific case of double exponential distribution) from the our paper, with the exception of the roots $\mu_\uparrow$ and $\mu_\downarrow$, which were computed using the standard bisection method.
+The upper probability estimates shown in the following table  were obtained using explicit formulas (for the specific case of double exponential distribution) from the our paper (Corollary 2.11), with the exception of the roots $\mu_\uparrow$ and $\mu_\downarrow$, which were computed using the standard bisection method.
 Estimates of the actual transition probabilities were obtained using a standard Monte Carlo method, running SGD near the sharp maximum $10^5$ times.

 ![table2](https://github.com/TheAuthors/Response-to-Reviewers/blob/64a8f16f84e7d852f0680786de837f3674d5f2ef/Reviewer%20v8xA/table2.jpg)